 While Bradshaw won an MVP, it’s easy to see that Roethlisberger is the better quarterback.
 These past few seasons have seen the once middling QB transform into one of the most consistent and threatening gun-slingers in the league.

 Lambert and his toothless snarl are forever etched in NFL lore.
-His hard-hitting, ferocious playing style make him one of the greatest linebackers of all-time.
+His hard-hitting, ferocious playing style makes him one of the greatest linebackers of all time.

 The heart and soul of the Pittsburgh Steelers Steel Curtain in the 1970s, Greene is one of the twenty greatest football players of all time.